BPA in food packaging

 - change the nature, substance or quality of the food

 BPA may be used in food contact materials, so long as no more than 0.05 milligrams per kilogram migrates into the food.
-EU rules forbid migration of BPA from varnishes and coatings intended to be in contact with:
+Specific rules forbid migration of BPA from varnishes and coatings intended to be in contact with:

 The Food Contact Materials Team can provide more information about the safety of bisphenol-A (BPA) used in the food industry.
 You can contact them by email at FoodContactMaterial@gov.uk.
 Alternatively, you can call the Food Standards Agency Food Contact Materials Team Helpline on Tel 020 7276 8555.